Heritage and History

 National and local newspapers, some dating from the 18th century, are held in the library.
 Newspapers continue to be collected on an ongoing basis and are available to the public in digital or microfilm formats.
 Some newspapers are available in hardcopy.

-Dublin City Public Libraries subscribes to the Irish Times Newspaper Archive and the Irish Newspaper Archives, which gives access to a searchable electronic archive of newspaper titles in our libraries.
+Dublin City Libraries subscribes to the Irish Times Newspaper Archive and the Irish Newspaper Archives including Radical Newspaper Archive, which give access to a searchable electronic archive of newspaper titles in our libraries.

 Periodicals, journals and magazines